Evidence for cosmic acceleration with next-generation surveys: A model-independent approach: Results

 The $q_0$ constraints obtained for these cases are all consistent with the fiducial model, and with relative uncertainties compatible with the standard model analysis.
 For a SKA-like B1 + B2 survey with optimistic (realistic) configurations, we obtained $q^{\mathrm{w(z)CDM}}_0=-0.375 \pm 0.065$ ($q^{\mathrm{w(z)CDM}}_0=-0.349 \pm 0.082$), $q^{\mathrm{k}\Lambda\mathrm{CDM}}_0=-0.344 \pm 0.049$ ($q^{\mathrm{k}\Lambda\mathrm{CDM}}_0=-0.341 \pm 0.063$), and $q^{\mathrm{EdS}}_0=+0.536 \pm 0.072$ ($q^{\mathrm{EdS}}_0=+0.530 \pm 0.092$).
 We present these results in Fig.~\ref{fig:rec_qz_othermodels}.
 Hence, we show that we will be able to rule out a non-accelerated model like EdS at over $11\sigma$ ($8\sigma$) level with a SKA-like survey using $H(z)$ data {\it alone}.
 Similar results were obtained for an Euclid-like survey.

 We checked if the assumption of a fixed fiducial cosmological model affects our results.
 We produced Monte Carlo realisations varying the cosmological parameters $\bm{p}=(\Omega_{\rm m},H_0)$ according to a Gaussian distribution $\mathcal{N}(\bm{p}, \sigma_{\bm{p}})$, where the parameters and their uncertainties are given by Eq.~\ref{eq:model1}.
 We found that the measured $q_0$ values are fully compatible with the uncertainties quoted in Table~\ref{tab:q0_results}.
-Finally, we verified how our results change with respect to GP kernel other than the Squared exponential one.
-For SKA-like B1+B2 surveys with realistic configuration ($N_1=10$ and $N_2=5$), we obtained $q_0=-0.433 \pm 0.076$ for a Mat\'ern(7/2) kernel and $q_0=-0.437 \pm 0.070$ for a Mat\'ern(9/2) one.
-This shows that the default squared exponential kernel provides the best $q_0$ constraints.
+Finally, we verified how our results change with respect to other GP kernels.
+For a SKA-like B1+B2 survey assuming a realistic ($N_1=10$ and $N_2=5$) configuration, for example, we obtained $q_0=-0.433 \pm 0.076$ and $q_0=-0.437 \pm 0.070$ for a Mat\'ern(7/2) and Mat\'ern(9/2) kernel, respectively, thus the detection of current cosmic acceleration would be at a $5.6\sigma$ $(6.2\sigma)$ level.
+As for the optimistic survey specification, again assuming these respective kernels, we found a $7.1\sigma$ $(8.0\sigma)$ evidence positive acceleration instead.
+So we will still be able to probe cosmic acceleration at over $5\sigma$ level even for the most conservative kernels.